Marcelo-Barella/cursor-sync/README.md

 - Your GitHub PAT is stored exclusively in VS Code SecretStorage.
 It never appears in settings files, logs, or telemetry.
 - All Gists created by this extension are **private**.
 - No data is sent to any service other than the GitHub Gist API for sync operations.
-- **Anonymous usage metrics**: The extension sends anonymous usage metrics (e.g. sync completed/failed, feature usage) to Google Analytics 4 to help improve the extension.
+- **Anonymous usage metrics**: The extension sends anonymous usage metrics (e.g. sync completed/failed, feature usage) to help improve the extension.
 No sensitive data—tokens, gist IDs, file paths, or error messages—is ever included.

 ## Conflict Resolution